• 5 min read

 All tasks, discussions, and files are stored in one place.
 You can always quickly find what you need, rather than endlessly searching for files in various chats” — Kostyantyn Palazov, CDO of Arsenal Insurance

-Problem: Using chats in combination with Google Sheets for communication with contractors instead of a single tool.
-Tasks would get lost in messages, and the status of works needed to be constantly clarified manually.
+Problem: Using chats combined with Google Sheets to communicate with contractors, instead of a single tool.
+Tasks would get lost among messages, and the status of the work had to be constantly clarified by hand.

-Solution: Transferring work with contractors to Worksection and using Kanban to track the progress of work.
+Solution: Transferring work with contractors to Worksection and using Task board to track the progress of work.

 What it looks like:

-This way, it’s easy to find all tasks that are in progress or awaiting execution.
+This way, it’s easy to find all tasks that are in progress or waiting to be done.

 All our contractors work through Worksection.
 Even IT companies that use Jira or other tools within their teams” — Kostyantyn Palazov, CDO of Arsenal Insurance